Toronto Domestic Assault Lawyer

 - No allegations of choking; and

-- No allegations of isolating, stalking or controlling behaviour, amongst others unique to each fact scenario.
+- No allegations of isolating, stalking or controlling behaviour, amongst others, are unique to each fact scenario.

-Summary conviction offences encompass the most minor offences in the Criminal Code.
+Summary conviction offences encompass less severe offences in the Criminal Code.
 Unless a different penalty is specified, these offences are punishable by a fine of up to $5,000 or a six-month jail sentence or both.
 You cannot be fingerprinted for a summary offence.
-In the US they use the distinction of a “misdemeanour assault” to distinguish less serious allegations relating to domestic violence.

 A criminal record after assault allegations carries a number of negative consequences for the accused, sometimes even more so for those convicted of domestic assault.
 Employment, education and volunteer opportunities are significantly compromised as individuals with criminal records are often overlooked.
 It can also impose limited travel ability, specifically into the United States of America.
 If there are any pending family law proceedings, a conviction for domestic assault can impact those proceedings as well.